 The first includes the estimation, the definition, the validation and the tuning of metrics.
 During the validation and tuning, reference values and weights are identified.
-The estimation phase includes the evaluation of code metrics and the collection of data from other sources: documents, time sheets, etc., by means of the Collector.
+The estimation phase includes the evaluation of code metrics and the collection of data from other sources: documents, time sheets, etc., by means of the collector.

 The second part includes the interpretation of results by means of the support of several diagrams and their related reference values and shapes according to rules and guidelines.
 In addition, in order to reduce the complexity and the effort for general system assessment an algorithm to semi-automatically perform the system assessment is discussed.
-These features are implemented in the so-called Assessment Assistant.
+These features are implemented in the so-called assessment assistant.

-The next Sections report details about the part of the tool TAC++ related to metric estimation, tuning and validation.
-During the presentation of TAC++ components several guidelines to work with metrics are reported: (i) for metric estimation, validation and tuning; (ii) for the adoption of thresholds, reference values, diagram selection, application, interpretation for detecting problems from the assessment results.
+The following sections report details about the part of the tool TAC++ related to metric estimation, tuning and validation.
+During the presentation of TAC++ components several guidelines to work with metrics are reported for:

+- 1. metric estimation, validation and tuning; - 2. the adoption of thresholds, reference values, diagram selection, application, interpretation for detecting problems from the assessment results.